-Heartbreak can be brutal at times, so I truly f**k with the crazy approach Juice WRLD used to describe his bout with heartbreak.
-From start to to finish, he literally sounds bi-polar, bouncing between calm and boisterous throughout.
-It’s definitely intriguing to listen to.
+Heartbreak can be brutal at times, so I truly f**k with the crazy approach Juice WRLD used to describe his bout with heartbreak in “Make Believe.”
+(From start to finish, Juice literally sounds bi-polar in this song, bouncing between calm and boisterous throughout.
+It’s definitely intriguing to listen to).

 4. 10 FEET

 “10 FEET” is fantastic!
 On it, you get this raw version of Juice WRLD that is intent on acknowledging the good, bad and ugly in his life.
 With the song boasting this emotional instrumental (At least initially.
-Towards the end, it turns into some intoxicated s**t), Juice raps tough, relentlessly bombarding his way to the finish-line.
+Towards the end, it turns into some intoxicated s**t), Juice raps tough, relentlessly bombarding his way to the finish line of the song.

 3. FLAWS & SINS

 “Flaws & Sins” is Juice WRLD’s most dynamic effort on this album.
 On it, he spits gritty bars, but he also makes sure to plug in some infectious melodies and daring harmonizing into the equation, too.
-Juice also incorporates lyrics revolving around positive s**t for one of the only times on this project, embracing his scars and taking chances at seeing some light in a room full of darkness.
+Juice also incorporates lyrics revolving around positive s**t for one of the only times on this project, as throughout the song, he embraces his scars and talks about taking chances at seeing some light in a room full of darkness.

-Strangely, I like how erratic this song sounds, as Juice bounces between explosive, country and ruthless vibes throughout.
+Strangely, I like how erratic “Flaws & Sins” sounds, as Juice bounces between explosive, country, and ruthless vibes throughout it.
 But let’s be real, the bass boomin’/alternative-sounding instrumental that powers “Flaws & Sins” is the best thing about it.

 This can easily end up Juice’s version of Lil Uzi Vert’s “XO Tour Life.”

 I like “Empty” a lot!
 On it, Juice WRLD talks about all the demons he battles on a daily basis using this melodic approach that is as infectious as it is engaging.
-He also gives off this miserable sound vocally, practically coming across like he’s being stabbed while he’s singing.
-Yes, this may seem brutal, but everyone knows Juice is a better artist when he’s miserable.
+Juice also gives off this miserable sound vocally on the song, practically coming across like he’s being stabbed while he’s singing.
+This may sound brutal, but everyone knows Juice is a better artist when he’s miserable.